 407 ETR strives to avoid significant adverse effects from its activities on individuals, communities and the natural environment within which Highway 407 ETR is located or, where this is not possible, to minimize such effects.
 To ensure regulatory compliance, 407 ETR stays abreast of new and evolving environmental laws and regulations and incorporates relevant changes into its Environmental Management Plan ("EMP").
 Periodically, with the assistance of an external advisor, 407 ETR conducts a review of the EMP, including a review of environmental laws and regulations relevant to 407 ETR.
-In 2017, no material changes were required to the EMP as 407 ETR continues to follow an environmental plan and procedures that meet its objectives and are legally compliant.

 In addition, 407 ETR recognizes the effects of the increased frequency and potential impacts of extreme weather events due to climate change, such as heavy rainfall resulting in flooding and more extreme winter conditions.
 These effects may lead to more frequent or extensive damage to infrastructure or roadside tolling equipment, localized disruptions to highway operations and traffic levels.
-Increasingly severe weather events could lead to additional costs, including those for managing response times, maintaining service levels, and addressing actual or potential impacts to infrastructure or equipment .
+Increasingly severe weather events could lead to additional costs, including those for managing response times, maintaining service levels, and addressing actual or potential impacts to infrastructure or equipment.
 407 ETR follows a preventative maintenance plan that takes into account the effects of climate change in the design, rehabilitation and construction of highway infrastructure and roadside tolling equipment.
-407 ETR will continue to assess and mitigate the impact of environmental climate change on its longer-term operations and will adjust its preventative maintenance, infrastructure, rehabilitation and construction plans accordingly.
+407 ETR will continue to assess and mitigate the impact of climate change on its longer-term operations and will adjust its preventative maintenance, infrastructure, rehabilitation and construction plans accordingly.